All Episodes

 Yep.

-And to me, it it is not inexplicable.
+And to me, it is not inexplicable.

 It's fairly easy to explain.

-And I'm not saying that, well, whatever.
+And I'm saying that, well, whatever.

-Let me just forgive me, I'm nervous.
+Let me just, forgive me, I'm nervous.

-That's at least that's my belief.
+At least that's my belief.

-And uh the reason I say that is that, you know, George Bush has basically said that this war is a war of between good and evil, which I equate to as a war between God and Satan.
+And the reason I say that is that, you know, George Bush has basically said that this war is a war between good and evil, which I equate to as a war between God and Satan.

 And both sides really have strong but different beliefs of what is right and wrong here.

-Like, are we fighting for gay marriage or are we fighting for you know, like that first caller said?
+Like, are we fighting for gay marriage or are we fighting for, you know, like that first caller said?

-Um The gay marriage, uh abortion rights, uh best job day whatever.
+The gay marriage, abortion rights, bestiality, whatever.

 Exactly.